 Mesha is the first sign of the zodiac, the cardinal fire sign, and the natural home of Mars.
 The temperament of Mesha is initiative, fresh courage, and the willingness to lead a charge before the line is properly formed.
 Mars rules Mesha because the sign expresses the youngest face of the deity: the newly born senapati who marched out of the cosmic command tent and into the asura formation without waiting for the deva elders to debate further.
 Mesha is Kartikeya at the moment of his appointment, untested but already committed, with the vel in hand and the peacock walking under him for the first time.

-A native with a strong Mesha-Mars tends to express exactly this temperament.
-They start things rather than finish them, they prefer the opening move to the long campaign, and they show their best work in the first thirty days of a new project.
+Someone with a strong Mesha-Mars may express this temperament clearly.
+They start things more readily than they finish them, they prefer the opening move to the long campaign, and they often show their best work in the first stretch of a new project.
 The shadow, when it appears, is a tendency to lose interest once the initial fire-burst has been spent.
 The gift, when it lands, is the capacity to break a deadlock that more cautious temperaments would have left untouched.

 Vrischika (Scorpio): The Warrior After the Wound